foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/introduction/introduction.rst

 * :ref:`Level 1: ARC basic <level1_labs>`

-The labs in this level cover the basic topics about |arc|, for example, the installation and usage of hardware and software tools, software or hardware development kits, first hello world example, interrupt handling and internal timers of |arc|, and so on.
+The labs in this level cover the basic topics of |arc|.
+For example, the installation and usage of hardware and software tools, software or hardware development kits, first hello world example, interrupt handling and internal timers of |arc|, and so on.

 * :ref:`Level 2: ARC advanced <level2_labs>`

-The labs in this level cover the advanced topics about |arc|, for example, Real-Time Operating System (RTOS), customized linkage, compiler optimization, basic applications, |arc| DSP feature, and so on.
+The labs in this level cover the advanced topics of |arc|.
+For example, Real-Time Operating System (RTOS), customized linkage, compiler optimization, basic applications, |arc| DSP feature, and so on.

 * :ref:`Level 3: ARC exploration <level3_labs>`

-The labs in this level cover some complex applications about |arc|, for example, Internet of Things (IoT) application, embedded machine learning, and so on.
+The labs in this level cover some complex applications of |arc|.
+For example, Internet of Things (IoT) application, embedded machine learning, and so on.

 Most of the labs are based on the `embARC Open Software Platform (OSP) <https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp>`__ which is an open